RubyBarSchool/RubyBarSchool/README.md

 # About Me

-## Nothing in life is to be feared; it is only to be understood.
-Now is the time to understand more so that we may fear less. —Marie Curie
+## There is no elevator to success — you have to take the stairs. —Anonymous
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![rubybarschool's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=dracula)